 Disk Drill is an excellent data recovery utility that can restore deleted files from your Mac’s internal and external storage.
 This includes USB and flash drives.
 The software employs advanced scanning algorithms that interrogate the USB drive sector-by-sector to salvage and recover files in hundreds of different formats.

-Steps to Recover Deleted Files From a USB Drive on a Mac
+How to Recover Deleted Files from a Flash Drive on a Mac

 Step 1.
 Download, install and launch Disk Drill for Mac.